General Homeownership Articles

 Follow these 10 tips as you hire a building contractor.

-The purpose of this Guide is to provide some basic information about legal matters before you sign any contracts or pay out any money.
+The purpose of this article is to provide some basic information about legal matters before you sign any contracts or pay out any money.

 This article describes the rights of a homeowner who lives in a homeowners association (HOA) or condominium (condo) in Maryland, when the HOA or condo says that the homeowner is violating rules.